abiwinanda/randomer/README.md

 4. Rename `.env.example` to `.env`.

-5. Run `source .env && ecto.setup` to initialize `Randomer` database.
+5. Run `source .env && mix ecto.setup` to initialize `Randomer` database.
 Running `ecto.setup` will also seed the database with one million user records hence it might need a little bit of time to run.

 6. Finally you could run the server with iex by running `source .env && iex -S mix phx.server`.
 By default the server will run on

 ### Run Unit Test

-1. To run the project unit test you could run `source .env && mix ecto.test`.
+1. To run the project unit test you could run `source .env && mix test`.

 2. Optinally, you could run `--cover` flag to show the unit test coverage of the project.